3 Things You Need to Know...

 If you suspect that you or your child may have ADHD, we encourage you to seek an evaluation by a clinical psychologist.
-We have several in the area that we work closely with and would love to recommend them to you.
+We have two in the area that we work closely with and would love to recommend them to you.
 Gathering information is the first step!

 Read this book if

 You have ADHD

 You suspect you or your child has ADHD!

 Watch This Video!